ARMmbed/icetea/README.md

 * tested component (--component)
 * test case folder (--group)

-For further details see our documentation linked at [the top](#icetea-test-framework) of this document.

 **Running a premade suite**

 Icetea supports a suite file that describes a suite of test cases in json format.

 `> icetea --suite <suite file name> --tcdir <test case search path> --suitedir <path to suite directory>`

 **Enabling debug level logging**

 Add -v or -vv to the command. -v increases the frameworks logging level to debug (default is info) and the level of logging in certain plugins and external components to info (default is warning).
 --vv also increases the external component and plugin logging level to debug.

 **Further details**

-See documentation links at [the top](#icetea-test-framework).
+For further details on any of the features see our documentation.
 A first time user guide is available [here](https://github.com/ARMmbed/icetea/blob/master/first_time_use_guide.md).

 #### Creating a test case
-Test case creation is further described in the documentation linked at [the top](#icetea-test-framework).
+Icetea test cases are implemented as python classes that inherit the Bench object available in icetea_lib.bench module.
+The test case needs to have an initialization function that defines the metadata and a case function that implements the test sequence.
+There are two optional functions, setup and teardown.
+More information is available in our documentation.

 An example test case is shown below:

 ```
 """